subjectiverealityy/local-teas-website/README.md

 https://offee.dcms.site/

 ### Note
-The rectangular div in the header is a placeholder for a logo image.
-It links back to the homepage when clicked.
-The image tag of the div has a source file path that does not exist in the project.
-This is intentional, as I have not created a custom logo for the website.
-The div is meant to serve as a placeholder and function as a logo image would.
+I wrote the website content for this project and hand-picked all the images that were used.
+I am yet to find a suitable image to use as a logo for the website or embark on making one.
+Thus, I have declined to include a logo image and have opted instead to use a div as a placeholder, to function as a logo would if one were included in the project.
+All images included in this project were obtained from https://www.pexels.com/ and are free to use.